 When the bolt clogs with grit, it can cause a surge.
 The great thing about this setup is removing and cleaning the bolt usually solves the problem.
 So before removing the carburetor, try cleaning the bowl bolt first.
 Anyway, it’s all covered in the video.

 This video covers the complete surging repair of the Briggs and Stratton E series engine.
 It’s one of Briggs’s latest engines and fitted to many mowers.
 The carburetor is plastic, and the fine jets block easily, quite the pain actually.
 Anyway, the video covers the whole story, don’t be surprised if you need to replace the carburetor jet module.

 Kohler Engine Surging Repair

 This video covers the complete repair of a surging Kohler engine.
-Kohler engines are easy to work on and in many cases, just a few minute’s works solves the problem.
+Kohler engines are easy to work on, and in many cases, just a few minute’s work solves the problem.
 One of the easiest surges to fix, lucky you!